brunoanc/EternalModManager-Electron/README.md

 ### AUR (Arch Linux only)
 The app is currently available in the [AUR](https://aur.archlinux.org/packages/eternalmodmanager/).
 You can use your favorite AUR helper to install it, or download and build manually as described in the [Arch wiki](https://aur.archlinux.org/packages/eternalmodmanager/).

-### DMG (macOS only)
-Download the latest .dmg file from the release section, then open it, and drag the EternalModManager app to the Applications folder.

 ### Portable executable (Windows and Linux)
 Download the latest .exe (on Windows) or AppImage (on Linux) file from the release section to your DOOM Eternal directory.